sunjay/sudoku/README.md

 Introduction
 ------------
-This is a sudoku implementation in C. You can both play sudoku (TODO) and solve sudoku puzzles.
+This is a sudoku solving algorithm implemented in C.

+All of these programs were written on Windows.
+If you run into any problems, you may need to slightly modify the files to make it all work.

 Usage
 -----